buchi-labortechnik-ag/contributing/README.md

 Fixed plots functions | Doesn't follow style
 Changed upload-get function |  No style, no descriptive DOCs update | All letters should be lowercase
-Fixed plots functions that returns the html file renderized in different formats | Too long
+Fixed plots functions that return the HTML file rendered in different formats | Too long

 ### Naming your branch